The eHydro™ traction pump and wheel motors in the new A-model takes performance, traction, and operation to the next level.

-The A-model PrecisionCut™ Mowers, E-Cut™ Hybrid Mowers, and TerrainCut™ Mowers have the latest in advanced diagnostics through the TechControl display.
+The A-model PrecisionCut™, E-Cut™ Hybrid, and TerrainCut™ mowers have the latest in advanced diagnostics through the TechControl display.
 Most all diagnostics are performed while sitting in the operator’s seat.

 The TechControl has onboard visual diagnostics allowing quick and easy machine diagnostics, maximizing up time.
-The system allows technician to see inputs and outputs of the electrical system.
-Also, the technician can see stored controller codes on the machine to aide in troubleshooting incidents that may have occurred while on the course.
+The system will allow technician to see inputs and outputs of the electrical system.
+Also, the technician will be able to see stored controller codes on the machine to aide in troubleshooting incidents that may have occurred while on the course.

 The TechControl will also display the notification for maintenance of the hydraulic and engine oils using service timers to notify when it has reached the time to perform the required service.

 Choose from a list of several languages to use for the TechControl.

 Operator warning notifications are incorporated into the TechControl and will alert the operator if a problem arises during operation.

 Hydraulic over temp

 For superior traction with a true hydraulic four-wheel drive (4WD), the GRIP All-Wheel Drive Traction System is optional equipment for the PrecisionCut™ and E-Cut™ Hybrid fairway mowers.
 This system reduces wheel slip by sending flow from the front wheel to the opposite rear wheel.

 For example, if the front right wheel starts to slip, hydraulic flow is diverted to the left rear wheel to maintain positive traction.
 By allowing the flow to cross over to the opposite rear wheel, the system maintains traction not only while climbing straight up hills, but also on side hills, as well.